esradev/Farazsms-React/readme.txt

 Another useful feature of Faraz WordPress plugin is sms notification to the site manager.
 You can find out about the smallest events and movements of the site.

-* Sending an sms notification of entry to the site administration along with the entry time
+* Sending a sms notification of entry to the site administration along with the entry time
 * Notifying the site manager before completing the sms panel charge or ending the sms system subscription
 * Send a notification sms to the administrator when a new comment is posted on the site